Last updated on October 23rd, 2024 at 04:49 pm

 Prepaid Insurance Journal Entry

-Similarly, pre paid insurance would be dealt, however you would charge the insurance in the statemetns on a straight line amortisation.
-Also, When you pay the pre paid insurance , you would credit your expense account and the pre paid insurance account is debited.
+Similarly, pre-paid insurance would be dealt with, however, you would charge the insurance in the statements on a straight line amortization.
+Also, When you pay the pre-paid insurance, you would credit your expense account and the pre paid insurance account is debited.

 Effect of on Financial Statements